SettonRA/audioparty/README.md

    - Select the tab playing music (Spotify, YouTube, etc.)
    - **Important**: Check "Share audio" or "Share tab audio"
 4. Share the 6-character room code with friends
+5. Song detection will automatically identify tracks as they play
+6. Audio is automatically normalized for optimal listening quality
-5. Keep the tab active while streaming
+7. Keep the tab active while streaming

 ### As a Listener:

 1. Click **"Join a Party"**
 2. Enter the 6-character room code
 3. Wait for connection (usually 1-3 seconds)
+4. See currently playing song information in real-time
-4. Adjust volume as needed
+5. Adjust volume as needed with the volume slider
-5. Enjoy the music!
+6. Enjoy the music with optimized audio quality!

 ## 🔧 Configuration